Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 But the National Crime Victimization Survey, like all polling data, has its imperfections and disagreements with other national reports on crime.
 Generally speaking, all polling data was significantly affected by COVID and other national events.

-There are times when other authoritative crime data indicates that crime is increasing while the National Crime Victimization Survey states that crime is decreasing.
+There are times when other authoritative crime data indicate that crime is increasing, while the National Crime Victimization Survey states that crime is decreasing.

 No one is suggesting that the data is incorrect, just different than what’s offered from other sources.